larskrantz/logger_papertrail_backend/README.md

             LoggerPapertrailBackend.Logger
           ],
           level: :debug

+  _Note: if you have an umbrella project, use your top `config.exs`._

   * (Required) Follow "Add System" in your Papertrail dashboard to get `:host` values
   * (Optional) Set `:level` for this backend (overides global `:logger`-setting )